glacambre/firenvim/README.md

         $ nvim --headless "+call firenvim#install(0) | q"
         ```

-4. Finally install Firenvim in your browser from [Mozilla's store](https://addons.mozilla.org/en-US/firefox/addon/firenvim/) or [Google's](https://chrome.google.com/webstore/detail/firenvim/egpjdkipkomnmjhjmdamaniclmdlobbo).
+4. Finally, install the Firenvim addon for your browser from [Mozilla's store](https://addons.mozilla.org/en-US/firefox/addon/firenvim/) or [Google's](https://chrome.google.com/webstore/detail/firenvim/egpjdkipkomnmjhjmdamaniclmdlobbo).

 ### From source

 #### Requirements

-Installing from source requires NodeJS, `npm`, and Neovim >= 0.4.
+Installing from source requires NodeJS, npm, and Neovim >= 0.4.

 #### Cross-browser steps

-First, install Firenvim like a regular vim plugin (either by changing your runtime path manually or by using your favourite plugin manager).
+First, install Firenvim like a regular vim plugin (either by changing your runtime path manually or by [using your favourite plugin manager](#pre-built)).

-Then, run the following commands:
+Then run the following commands:
 ```sh
 git clone https://git.sr.ht/~glacambre/firenvim
 cd firenvim